 Article 20 (Protection in Respect of Conviction for Offences)

-- No double jeopardy: No person shall be prosecuted and punished for the same offence more than once.
+- Double jeopardy: This indicates that a person cannot be convicted for the same offence more than once.

-- No self-incrimination: No person accused of any offence shall be compelled to be a witness against himself.
+- Prohibition against self-incrimination: This implies that no person accused of an offence shall be compelled by the State to bear witness against himself.